 The traumatized little Newt (Carrie Henn) whispers matter-of-factly like the spectral adolescents of other haunted house films: “You’re all going to die.”
 In this case, she isn’t malevolent—as the sole surviving colonist (even just as a kid in a horror film) she’s legitimately experienced in death.
 The rest of the colonists have become hosts for a new batch of bugs, this time with ridged honeycomb scalps in place of the original beast’s filmy skin.
 Stan Winston, creator of the Terminator robot and eventually the animatronic dinosaurs in Jurassic Park, here replaces Carlo Rambaldi with the task of rendering a whole army of slender heads and thrashing tails.
-They perch gargoyle-like within the scenic architecture porn from H.R.
-Giger.
+They perch gargoyle-like within Giger's scenic architecture porn.
 When they skulk at the shifty protagonists they come through the floors and walls and ceilings, shrieking, dripping.
 They are a horrendous flurry of serrated backs and sharpened pelvises and rasping teeth.
 They are convincingly cruel, for men in tights.

 Yet there's a reason why the Alien you think of is the one from the first film: to make the film fun, Cameron had to make it less invasive.
 Aliens is not a scary film, though it still focuses on tension: Cameron clips through sequence after sequence with a cut brake-line and a pounding heart.

 And after all the soldiers’ weapons and grand escape plans have been expended, after they’ve done the long hallways, the car chase, the dark-ride, the sinking ceiling (the extended edition also has an unnecessary turret section), you must think that Cameron’s surely exhausted.
 But he has something left.
 He ends with one of the greatest monster encounters of all the movies (among King Kong and Jurassic Park for its visceral splendor): the final fight against the Alien Queen choreographed like a sensible version of a Kung fu Godzilla battle.
 It makes the Alien simpler and also more epic.
 It's how you can simultaneously ruin a monster's mythology and elevate it to extravagance.